junyisuu/type-/README.md

 This was a summer project for me to learn new tools and get more familiar with using the MERN stack.
 I started planning and setting up the base application on May 16, 2020 and my last coding commit was on July 15, 2020.
 I had initially planned for this project to take one month, but there were always new ideas and features that I would think of which increased the scope over time.

 My main learning takeaways:
-- Automating tasks with Python is quite rewarding
+##### Automating tasks with Python is quite rewarding
-  - Because most of my other projects so far were school related or basic applications for learning a language/tool/technology, I had only written code to solve problems that were already defined for me.
-  - With Typedash, I had the opportunity to discover my own problems as well as solutions to them.
+Because most of my other projects so far were school related or basic applications for learning a language/tool/technology, I had only written code to solve problems that were already defined for me.
+With Typedash, I had the opportunity to discover my own problems as well as solutions to them.
 One of these problems was that I needed a database that contained many excerpts to type from.
 I decided to create a web scraping script using Python to extract excerpts from websites.
-  - It was a rewarding experience and it was nice to see my script actually work as expected in the end.
+It was a rewarding experience and it was nice to see my script actually work as expected in the end.

-- Deploying on AWS takes a lot of effort and is challenging
+##### Deploying on AWS takes a lot of effort and is challenging
-  - Deploying was difficult because of all the steps involved that aren't very clear from AWS documentation
-  - A lot of trial and error was required for my first time deploying on AWS
+Deploying was difficult because of all the steps involved that aren't very clear from AWS documentation.
+A lot of trial and error was required for my first time deploying on AWS.

-- Expected features of applications actually require a lot more effort to develop than expected
+##### Expected features of applications actually require a lot more effort to develop than expected
-  - I learned that seemingly small features that I typically expect from applications (ex. user lobbies, real-time updates, email verification) require a lot more planning and steps to implement
+I learned that seemingly small features that I typically expect from applications (ex. user lobbies, real-time updates, email verification) require a lot more planning and steps to implement.

 ## Languages
 - Javascript